 8. What Is The Biggest Challenge That You Foresee In This Role?

-The interviewer is aware that you must have anticipated a major problem in this subject in the future.
+The interviewer is aware that you must have anticipated a significant problem in this subject in the future.
 Discuss a challenge that you believe will have a detrimental influence in the future.

 “Challenges are unavoidable in any organization, even if they occur seldom, but how efficiently they are handled can help any institution save a lot of money and avoid losses if necessary.
 What I see as a challenge for me is getting along with the other employees who have worked in this laboratory for years.
 Because this is a senior position and I will have to delegate above the other colleagues, a challenge could arise if they do not follow my directives because I am younger or appear to be younger.
 But my strategy is to establish myself quickly in the company and to drive the institution’s aims forward, so I’ll try to befriend them while maintaining my authority in order to foster a positive working atmosphere.”